Skip to main content

 Image from Emilio Brizzi

 Whether you’re a first-time or frequent visitor, Amsterdam’s interwoven network of 165 canals is all the more magical when viewed from the water.
-Various tour operators pass through the Negen Straatjes along the Herengracht - one of the oldest and grandest canals in the city.
+Various canal cruise operators pass through the Negen Straatjes along the Herengracht - one of the oldest and grandest canals in the city.
 Glide past the area’s historical offerings, witnessing 16th-century churches and elegant canal house façades, all the while finding out fascinating information about the former inhabitants and history of the city.

 Observe exceptionally rare books up close